Skip to Main Content

 • New car replacement insurance: When you drive your new vehicle out of the dealership, it depreciates in value.
 New car replacement coverage will ensure that your insurance company will pay the replacement cash value of the vehicle, rather than the actual cash value (or how much the vehicle is worth, minus depreciation).
 Although some of the best car insurance companies offer this optional coverage, not all do.

-• Gap insurance: Gap insurance seeks to bridge the gap between the amount you owe on your new vehicle with the total amount of cash value it carries.
+• Gap insurance: Gap insurance seeks to bridge the gap between the amount you owe on your new vehicle and the total cash value it carries.
 This scenario is ideal for those who currently owe more than the vehicle’s worth.

 How to transfer insurance to a new car